 The attitude and practice of Khark Islanders about self-quarantine during Covid-19 were weak.
 Self-quarantine is a standard and recommended way to reduce transmission and discontinuation of disease chain.
-Since attitude and, especially, practice of individuals in this regard is of great importance, appropriate and effective methods should be used to improve them.
-Thus, effective factors such as age, gender, educational level, and occupation should be The considered. health system and policymakers are recommended to pay attention to these findings for planning and implementing effective interventions.
+Since attitude and, especially, practice individuals in this regard is of great appropriate importance, and effective methods should be used to improve them.
+Thus, effective factors such as age, gender, educational level, and occupation should be considered.
+The health system policymakers are recommended to pay attention to these findings for planning and implementing effective interventions.
 Also, the relationship between attitude and practice was positive and significant; therefore, people should promote their attitudes to have better practice.